Cosmetic Dentistry

 Porcelain vs Composite Veneers: Quick Scorecard

-Here’s the headline bout—porcelain vs composite veneers, sometimes shortened to porcelain vs or composite vs. Composite vs porcelain veneers splits on three big points: time, durability, and price.
+Porcelain vs composite veneers, two popular options, often compared for their durability, aesthetics, and cost.
 Composite veneers are the least expensive, often hundreds per tooth, while porcelain veneers are more expensive, usually four figures per unit.

 That said, porcelain veneers offer longer life; five to seven years is common for composite, whereas 10 to 15 years is the usual stretch for porcelain veneers.
+According to a recent study, at the 5-year mark, composite veneers show a failure rate of approximately 9.1%, while ceramic veneers demonstrate a significantly lower rate of around 2.9%, reinforcing the greater longevity and long term cost-effectiveness of porcelain options.
 Porcelain veneers are also less likely to pick up coffee stains, unlike composite veneers, which may yellow faster.

 Composite and Porcelain Veneers: Pros and Cons